ITV & ICMBio

 Genomics of the Brazilian Biodiversity – GBB

-At the end of 2022, the Vale Institute of Technology – Sustainable Development (ITV-DS), in partnership with the Chico Mendes Institute for Biodiversity Conservation (ICMBio), launched a bold and innovative program aimed at the genomic mapping of Brazilian fauna and flora species that are threatened with extinction, invasive exotics, or have bioeconomic potential.
+At the end of 2022, the Vale Institute of Technology Sustainable Development (ITV DS), in partnership with the Chico Mendes Institute for Biodiversity Conservation (ICMBio), launched a bold and innovative program aimed at the genomic mapping of Brazilian fauna and flora species that are threatened with extinction, invasive exotics, or that have bioeconomic potential.

 Entitled “Molecular research as a tool for biodiversity conservation”, or Genomics of the Brazilian Biodiversity (GBB), this initiative is unprecedented in Brazil and involves the participation of various national and international research institutions.

-The initiative is funded by Vale, which recognizes the importance of research for the preservation of biodiversity in Brazil and values the potential for knowledge production in Brazilian science.
-GBB will receive an investment of $25 million by 2027 to conduct research on species of special interest for conservation and within Federal Conservation Units under ICMBio’s responsibility throughout Brazil.
+The initiative is funded by Vale, which recognizes the importance of research for the preservation of biodiversity in Brazil and values the potential for knowledge production within Brazilian science.
+The GBB will receive an investment of $25 million until 2027 to conduct research on species of special interest for conservation and in Federal Conservation Units under the responsibility of ICMBio throughout Brazil.

 https://www.itv.org/wp-content/uploads/2023/09/imagem-como-comecou-v2.png